-For many people, the office can be like a second home.
-You spend the majority of your waking hours there and your co-workers may likely be the people you interact with most in your life, after family or a spouse.
+For many people, work can be like a second home.
+You spend the majority of your waking hours dedicated to your work.
+Your co-workers and team may likely be the people you interact with most in your life, after family or a spouse.

 1. You’re told to feel “lucky you have a job.”

-If you’ve ever heard this statement from your boss or HR, it’s a major red flag.
+If you’ve ever heard this statement from your boss, it’s a major red flag.
 This scare tactic is a means of threatening you into staying in a marginalized position and is symptomatic of an organization that thrives on bullying behavior and control.

 2. Poor communication.